Castcloud/Castcloud/README.md

 	</tr>
 </table>

-More complex events are built up of combinations of events.
-If a users skips from one position to another, the client should then send 2 events with the same ClientTS.
+More complex `events` are built up of combinations of `events`.
+If a users skips from one position to another, the client should then send 2 events with the same `ClientTS`.
 The first event should be a pause event with a concurrentorder of 0.
 The second event should be a play event with the new player position and a concurrentorder of 1.

 Clients following a streaming model might not need to fetch events, as the most recent event is included when getting episodes.
 Some clients might offer the ability to show a list of the users events.
 This might better help the user find back to where they last were.Streaming model clients that offers a complete eventlist should use the cast id to speed up the request.
 If your syncing model client does not offer this functionality, you don’t need to store more than the last event for each episode.